- Domestic Animals in Iceland

-Brown rats, along with wood and house mice, came over either with early settlers or later with trading ships and formed populations.
+Along with wood and house mice, brown rats came over either with early settlers or later with trading ships and formed populations.
 The rats primarily live in populated areas, while the mice have spread all across the country.

 Iceland also has a population of wild mink that was established more recently.
-They were imported for use in fur farms throughout the early 20th Century but escaped and became wild.
+They were imported for fur farms throughout the early 20th century but escaped and became feral.

-Now, they are often spotted fishing in the waterways around Reykjavík, hunting for bird-eggs along nesting cliffs, and have become the bane of chicken farmers across the country.
+They’re often spotted fishing in the waterways around Reykjavik and hunting for bird eggs along nesting cliffs and have become the bane of chicken farmers across the country.

 Rabbits are another invasive species and came even more recently than the mink.
 The majority of the rabbits are descendants of pets released in 2010.
 Now, they have spread across the country and wreak havoc wherever they go.

-In Öskjuhlíð, a forested area in Reykjavík, they gnaw through tree roots and fences, damaging nature and human constructions alike.
+In Oskjuhlid, a forested area in Reykjavik, they gnaw through tree roots and fences, damaging nature and human constructions alike.

 Still, they make for a charming sight in the capital’s green spaces.